-The gun was visited in the early 80’s by the webmaster and Mrs de Bass.
-There were three plaques applied to the gun.
+The gun was visited in the early 80’s by the webmaster.
+There were three plaques that had been applied to the gun.

 The comments above were turned upside down when the webmaster visited Oman in December 2010 and in the course of conversation it transpired that only the barrel – identified by its serial number – was the actual lump of metal that took part in the battle.
 Any comments made about the gunshield therefore are also probably incorrect and have to be viewed with caution.
 The gunshield came from another gun and was “doctored” on the ranges at Arzat before being attached to the gun carriage.
 The breech block came from ?? and may be a spare bit.
 It is labelled for “Training Purposes Only”